FadumaM/data-table/README.md

 Additionally, by spending another 2 hours on it you could:

-* Make the table sortable
+* Make the table sortable by clicking on column headers
-* Add a dropdown select element above the table to make the data filterable

 Please note:

 * Just get it working on Chrome in your development computer.
-* If you want to really blow us away then add a visualisation below the table that renders the data into some kind of chart.
+* Optionally, if you want to really blow us away then add a visualisation below the table that renders the data into some kind of chart.